prudhvi-nakkina/webapp-fork/README.md

 ## Features

+## Assignment-1 features

+- As a developer, I should be able to create an user by providing all the details
+- As a developer, I should be able to update update an user by providing all the details
+- As a developer, I should be able to fetch an user by providing his ID
+- As a developer, I should implement authorization for PUT and GET calls using basic authorization

+## Assignment-2 features

 - As a developer, I should be able to add a product for a user by providing all the details
 - As a developer, I should be able to update an user's product by providing all the details
 - As a developer, I should be able to delete an user's product by providing product ID